marczz/unix_memo/source/debian_package_memo.rst

 <type\> is one of ``depends``, ``predepends``, ``recommends``,
 ``suggests``, ``breaks``, ``conflicts``, or ``replaces``.

+*garbage* means not required by any manually installed package.

 -    package priority/dists information:
      ::

          apt-cache policy  package
          aptitude versions package

--    show description of package:
+-    show description of candidate version of a package:
      ::

+         apt-cache show --no-all-versions package
          aptitude show package

 -    show description of package in archive: